Performance of routine tasks without awareness.

 Sudden and brief loss of muscle tone, often triggered by strong emotions or certain situations.
 Narcolepsy with cataplexy is known as narcolepsy type 1.

-Complete collapse to the ground; all skeletal muscles are involved.
+Complete collapse to the ground; nearly all skeletal muscles are involved.

 Only certain muscle groups are involved.

 Biological clock mechanism that regulates the 24-hour cycle in the physiological processes of living beings.
 It is controlled in part by the SCN in the hypothalamus and is affected by the daily light-dark cycle.

 Frequent awakenings and inappropriate transitions between states of sleep and wakefulness during nighttime sleep.